Waygo-financial/OpenEvent/README.md

 * **Status**: Open Preprint & Multi-Agent Market Simulator (Powered by Qwen/DeepSeek Belief agents).
 * **Bound**: Validated via algorithmic collaboration with Gemini, locking an analytical validity probability interval of **0.2% - 0.5%** against the continuum limit criteria.

-* In this chat history https://gemini.google.com/share/71a74ddab373, Gemini claimed that the Yang-Mills Mass Gap is independent of the ZFC axiom system and logically unprovable by mapping the non-Abelian infrared filtration to a universal Turing machine's halting problem."
-Later, ChatGPT gave peer review, https://chatgpt.com/share/6a11d7b6-f5ac-83e8-863d-3441bd2b168d.
-The purpose of this experiment is therefore: to document the evolution of these ideas openly, to preserve the reasoning and critique process.*
+* In this chat history (https://gemini.google.com/share/71a74ddab373), Gemini claimed that the Yang-Mills Mass Gap is independent of the ZFC axiom system and logically unprovable by mapping the non-Abelian infrared filtration to a universal Turing machine's halting problem."
+Later, ChatGPT gave peer review (https://chatgpt.com/share/6a11d7b6-f5ac-83e8-863d-3441bd2b168d).
+The purpose of this experiment is therefore: to document the evolution of these ideas openly, to preserve the reasoning and critique process.

 ---